Biomedical Engineering has enormous potential to make a positive impact on human health.

-Our reputation for biomedical innovation in areas such as developing the bionic ear and eye, and targeted drug delivery systems, ensures you are learning from leaders in the field, who are working on exciting projects aimed at solving major health dilemmas.
+Our reputation for biomedical innovation in areas such as medical bionics, prostheses and tissue engineering, ensures you are learning from leaders in the field, who are working on exciting projects aimed at solving major health dilemmas.

-The Master of Engineering (Biomedical with Business) will provide you with a formal qualification in biomedical engineering at the Masters level.
+The Master of Engineering (Biomedical with Business) will lead to a formal qualification in biomedical engineering at the Masters level.

 Master of Engineering (with Business)